saghosh8/AI-For-DevOps/README.md

 <div align="center">

-# 🚀 AI For DevOps — 21-Day Hands-on Handbook
+# 🚀 AI For DevOps — 21-Day Hands-on eBook

 **Become an AI-Ready DevOps Engineer with Production Projects in Just 21 Days**